Get

 When Should You Be Concerned About a Lump?

-If you find a new lump that hasn’t before been checked by your vet, you should book you pup in for a check over.
+If you find a new lump that hasn’t been checked by your vet before, you should book your pup in for a check-up.
 You never need a “good” reason to be concerned about your dog’s health, and in the case of malignant tumors, catching them early can improve your dog’s prognosis.

 If the lump is firm, strangely shaped, or rapidly changing in size, texture, and color, you should have your dog examined as soon as possible.
 Even without these signs, taking your dog to the vet for a new lump is still a good call.